facebookresearch/asynchronousratchetingtree/README.md

 # Asynchronous Ratcheting Tree

-Asynchronous Ratcheting Tree is a protocol for end-to-end encrypted group messaging.
+Asynchronous Ratcheting Tree (ART) is a protocol for end-to-end encrypted group messaging.
 It aims to provide scalable group messaging while maintaining strong security guarantees.

-This repository contains the implementation used for the results in our paper proposing the protocol, which can be found at https://eprint.iacr.org/2017/666.
+This repository contains the implementation used for the results in [our ART paper](https://eprint.iacr.org/2017/666).
-It contains an implementation of our own proposed protocol, as well as a standard Diffie-Hellman based ratcheting protocol which we used for comparison.
+It contains implementations of ART and a pairwise Diffie-Hellman based ratcheting protocol which we used for comparison.

 ## Requirements